charliecalvert/CloudNotes/Assignments/HerokuReactStarter.md

 ## Comparing Two Folders

-After copying CongressAddress to a new folder, you will end up with two copies of **CongressAddress** on your system.
+After copying **CongressAddress** or some of the project to an heroku folder, you will end up with two copies of your program on your system.
 This is not an ideal scenario, but it can be handled with relatively little fuss if you follow certain precautions.

-- As a rule, only make changes to the application in your **prog272-lastname-2017** folder.
+- As a rule, only make changes to the application in your **prog272-lastname-2017** or **isit322-lastname-2017** folder.
 Your project lives in your repository for this class.
 The repository in your **~/Source** folder is used primarily for deployment, not for development
   - There might be exceptions to this rule.
 For instance, it may, in some cases, be necessary to tweak configuration files such **package.json** before sending the project to Heroku.
 I don't think I had to do that, but it is not nearly so serious to have two versions of a file like that as it is to have two versions of delicate source file such as **DataMaven.js**.
 - Once you have copied the project over one time, use tools to automate the process of updating the version in **~/Source**.